 The Conservancy began working to obtain California Register recognition for the building after UCLA proposed in January 2011 to demolish the facility and build a new conference center in its place.
-After about nine months of protest from faculty members and Westwood residents, UCLA decided to move the conference center near Bruin Plaza, where it is currently being built.
+After about nine months of protest from faculty members and Westwood residents, UCLA decided to move the conference center near Bruin Plaza.

 The Conservancy pursued a California Register nomination to ensure that UCLA would account for the building’s historic significance before considering its demolition in the future.
 UCLA and the Conservancy both submitted reports conducted by external consultants, as a part of the State Historical Resources Commission’s review process.
 The two entities provided conflicting reports regarding the significance of the Faculty Center and whether its subsequent renovations throughout the years significantly altered the building.

 We disagree and remain disappointed with this decision.